 Every year, Holt donors help provide care and services for between 200-300 women and children at the shelters.
 Each woman receives housing and support to rebuild her life, giving her shelter until she can find a way to safely live on her own.
 Women often arrive at the shelters with small children in tow — children who are equally scared and unsure about what their future holds.
 In some cases, children will come to the shelter on their own.
 Holt sponsors and donors not only give these children a safe place to live, but also nutrition, medical care and the resources to continue their education.
 Women and children receive mental health counseling and support as they recover from trauma.

 Caring for Mongolia’s Most Vulnerable Children

 In impoverished urban Mongolia, many children come into institutional care because their parents struggle to provide for them.
-Sponsors and donors help meet children’s needs while in care and support efforts to reunite them with their birth families or unite them with loving families in Mongolia.
+Sponsors and donors help meet children’s needs while in care and support efforts to reunite them with their birth families or unite them with loving adoptive families.

 Whenever a child comes into the care of our partnering care centers, our first priority is always to reunite them with their family.
 In Mongolia, poverty often separates children from their families.
 A family that’s struggling to meet their child’s needs may place them for temporary care in an orphanage.
 Holt partners with three care centers in Mongolia that provide short-term care for children — the National Children’s Sanitorium, the Big Family Center and Children of the Sun Orphanage.
 Families that place their child in temporary care are encouraged to maintain regular contact with their child while they work to regain stability and overcome the crisis they are facing.
 And before and after a child returns home, Holt’s social work team will visit the family to ensure they can provide a safe, stable home environment.